-There are several different awards I give at the recital.
+There are a few different types of awards I give annually at the recital.

 MTNA Music Study Award

 Awards don’t always have to be about celebrating achievements; they can also serve as a time to celebrate a student’s ongoing commitment to music study, which is why I love MTNA’s Music Study Award.

 Please note that you have to be a member of MTNA to have access to this award.